-With proper maintenance and water care, most above-ground pool liners can last your family for upwards of 10 years.
-However, eventually, your pool's old liner will need to be replaced.
+With proper maintenance and water care, most above ground swimming pool liners can last your family for upwards of 10 or more years.
+However, eventually your pool's old liner will need to be replaced.

 Ordering the Correct Replacement Liner

 First things first, you'll want to get your new liner on order.
 Order early, even if it means you may have your liner weeks or months before you plan to install it.
 Better to store it than lose out on those warm Summer days waiting in a virtual line for inventory to be replenished.
 On top of giving your pool a fresh new look, this is also an ideal time to make any improvements to your pool's foundation or accessories.
 If you've been considering adding that fresh new walk-in step or new color-changing lights, now's a good time to get those items on order as well.

 When deciding on your new liner, you'll need to ensure that you purchase one compatible with your above ground swimming pool.
 This means ordering a liner that is the same same, size, and if purchasing a beaded or uni-bead liner, the same wall height.
 Here are some basic details on each common liner type to help out, or you can read our more thorough guide on what to know when choosing an above ground liner here.

 Overlap liners get their name from the fact that they overlap (hang over) the walls when installed.
 This type of liner is typically the most affordable depending on the brand and pattern you choose.
 While you won't have to worry about an exact wall height with this liner type, if you want to include a deep end in your above ground pool, it's only possible when an "expandable" overlap liner- all expandable liners are overlap liners but not all overlap liners are expandable.
 Any height over 54" is considered an expandable liner.
 You can read more on above ground pools with deep ends here.